CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 ###Edge Client Configuration

-The following section is used to configure how inbound direct messages are handled (smtp or soap) and how to specify an adapter endpoint to be invoked after an inbound direct message is processed, in the case where the edge client is soap.
+The following section is used to configure how inbound direct messages are handled (smtp/soap/java) after an inbound direct message is processed.

 --> DirectEdgeClientProxyConfig.xml : _Used to determine which edge client will be used to handle processed inbound direct messages._